BradCrumb/cake-environment/README.md

 ## Documentation

-The correct Configuration will be used according to the CAKE_ENV environment variable and has fallback to the 'default' configuration.
+By default the correct Configuration will be used according to the CAKE_ENV environment variable and has fallback to the 'default' configuration.

+It is also possible to check on hostname instead of CAKE_ENV variable.
+You can do that by passing a type to your environment, with as value "hostname".

 The Database and E-mail settings has to be modified in this class and nog in de Config/database.php or Config/email.php

 Every setting will be put in the Cake Configuration with Configure::write();

 Every environment is a static class attribute, $default is as it is called the default configuration and must always be present.
-When you have a custom Configuration for example CAKE_ENV=marcjan.
+When you have a custom Configuration for example CAKE_ENV=marcjan or hostname is "marcjan".
 Then the class attribute will be:

 ```php
 public static $marcjan = array(...);